alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2024/alifta/2024-08-02-is-the-quran-created.md

 published: true
 publisher: alsalafiyyah@icloud.com
 title: "Is the Qur'an created?"
-hijri: Muharram 27, 1446 AH
+hijri: "Muharram 27, 1446 AH"
 date: 2024-08-02
 source: "Fatawa al-Lajnah ad-Da'imah 3/15-16, Fatwa no. 17521, Question 1"
 lang: en
-locale: en
+translation: false
-category: [fatwas,sects,refutals]
+tags: [alifta]
-note: false
+category: [sects]
 summary: "The Qur'an is the Words of Allah, not created.
 So, whoever claims that the Qur'an is created is a Jahmite and a disbeliever."
 muftis:
   chairman: